arenaxr/arena-docs/content/overview/user-guide.md

 ![](/assets/img/overview/userguide/a4.png)

 To move, use the arrow keys.
-More advanced movement can be done by a combination of ‘W’, ‘A’, ‘S’, ‘D’ (to go forward/back and stride) and the mouse (to look around/change direction).
+More advanced movement can be done by a combination of ‘W', ‘A', ‘S', ‘D' (to go forward/back and stride) and the mouse (to look around/change direction).
 You can also mix and match any combination of these motions.
 Definitely try clicking and dragging with the mouse.

 ![](/assets/img/overview/userguide/m1.png)